Necrophobia

-Necrophobia is a specific phobia, the irrational fear of dead organisms (e.g., corpses) as well as things associated with death (e.g., coffins, tombstones, funerals, cemeteries).
+Necrophobia is the specific phobia of dead organisms (e.g., corpses) as well as things associated with death (e.g., coffins, tombstones, funerals, cemeteries).
 With all types of emotions, obsession with death becomes evident in both fascination and objectification.
 In a cultural sense, necrophobia may also be used to mean a fear of the dead by a cultural group, e.g., a belief that the spirits of the dead will return to haunt the living.

 The sufferer may experience this sensation all the time, or when something triggers the fear, like a close encounter with a dead animal or the funeral of a loved one or friend.
 The word necrophobia is derived from the Greek nekros (νεκρός) for "corpse" and the Greek phobos (φόβος) for "fear".

 Causes

 Necrophobia can have a variety of causes, many of which are still being researched.
 Many cases of Necrophobia are caused by a traumatic incident, such as a close loved one or pet dying, or encountering a dead body.
 It has also been found that phobias result from a cultural, or learned response, meaning that an adult's anxiety, paranoia, and fear can be taught to a child that is observing it.
 That being said, some children can be more prone to anxiety and things of that sort through their genetics.

 Another being influence can be the type of media that an individual is consuming.
 Movies and books from the Horror genre tend to generate a lot of fear around the dead.
 Researcher Matthew Hudson points out that "our brains are continuously anticipating and preparing us for action in response to threat, and horror movies exploit this expertly to enhance our excitement."
 Although this is meant to be inducing feeling of excitement, it can harbor emotions of fear.
 In addition to this, unresolved stress tends to invoke 'defensive and escaping behavior' and can be a contributing factor in necrophobia.